krzysztofgrabczynski/Django-exercises/Django_filters/README.md

 A quick exercise using django-filters and creating own ListView with sorting functions.

-If you want to check out my other projects [click here.](https://github.com/krzysztofgrabczynski)
+If you want to check out my projects [click here.](https://github.com/krzysztofgrabczynski)

 ## Preview
 <p align="center">